 We base your financial responsibility for the cost of covered services on when the service or supply is provided, not when payment is made.
 Benefits will be pro-rated to account for treatment or portions of stays that occur in more than one year.
 Decisions regarding when benefits are covered are subject to the terms and conditions of the booklet.

 Covered services

 Acupuncture

-Description In-network Out-of-network Acupuncture 50% per visit after deductible 50% per visit after deductible
+Acupuncture 80% per visit after deductible 50% pe er visit after deductible